2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 - Windows 7

 # Future Work
-- convert the coordinate system from Hong Kong 1980 Grid System (EPSG:2326) to WGS84 EPSG:4326
+- <strike>convert the coordinate system from Hong Kong 1980 Grid System (EPSG:2326) to WGS84 EPSG:4326</strike> <strong>DONE</strong>
+- check if there is any script/command in QGIS to convert the coordinate system and export to JSON

 # Reference
 1. http://www1.map.gov.hk/gih3/view/index.jsp